 - Step 1: Identify the contract with a customer - Step 2: Identify the performance obligations in the contract - Step 3: Determine the transaction price - Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognize revenue when the entity satisfies a performance obligation the FPD lithography system and semiconductor lithography system.
 The Healthcare Business provides products and services for the life science solutions field such as biological microscopes, for the eye care solutions field such as ultra-wide field retinal imaging devices, and for the contract cell development and manufacturing field.
-The Components Business provides products related to the Digital Solutions Business such as optical components, optical parts, encoders, and material processing; products and services related to the Customized Products Business such as EUV-related components and space-related products; and related to the Glass Business such as photomask substrates for FPDs.
-The Digital Manufacturing Business conducts sales of industrial microscopes, measuring instruments, X-ray and CT inspections systems, surveying instruments, and metal 3D printers.
-The Group also renders services related to products, such as warranty, repair and maintenance, and relocation services.
+The Components Business provides products and services related to the Industrial Metrology Business such as industrial microscopes, measuring instruments, and X-ray and CT inspections systems; related to the Digital Solutions Business such as optical components, optical parts, and encoders; related to the Customized Products Business such as EUV-related components and space-related solutions; and related to the Glass Business such as photomask substrates for FPDs.
+The Digital Manufacturing Business provides products and services of metal 3D printers.